week 00: introduction

 -

 Computational analysis is more like experimental science than you might think: We'll do positive and negative controls, using scripts to generate synthetic test data.
 We'll learn techniques for taking small samples from large data sets so we can actually look at data by eye to find problems, and for identifying and looking at outliers.
 We'll learn to be paranoid about the many ways that biological data can fool you.
 In a way, biologists already have a superpower when it comes to analyzing big complicated data sets.
 Biologists are trained to ask incisive questions of invisible systems, and to anticipate being blindsided by unexpected answers.
-Large biological data sets can be as impenetrably complicated as living organisms.
+Large biological data sets can be as impenetrable as living organisms.
 You can't look at all the data at once.
 At any one time, you only get to make a specific probe into the data system, asking a specific question, much like doing an experiment on a living system.
 You're looking into the data through a straw.
 If you're used to the clean provability of a computer science algorithm or a mathematical equation, the messiness of biological data analysis may come as a shock.

 -

 Statistical analysis can be done by simulation.
 By doing positive and negative controls, we can do statistics intuitively.
 "How do I calculate a P-value" becomes "how often do I get a false positive result from my negative control?".
 "What's my statistical power?" becomes "how often does my positive control work?"
 We will start by posing a biological question we want to ask, and we'll design controlled experiments to answer it.
-By doing it from this direction, we're forced to think about what our "null hypothesis" is (what are our negative controls) and what effect we're actually expecting to see (what are our positive controls), before we start worrying about stuff like whether we should be doing a Student t-test or something else.
+By doing it from this direction, we're forced to think about what our "null hypothesis" is (what are our negative controls) and what effect we're actually expecting to see (what are our positive controls), before we start worrying about arcane lore like whether we should be doing a Student t-test or a Kolmogorov-Smirnov test.
 We'll approach the statistical testing from an intuitive and experimental perspective, driven by simulations and control experiments where we know the answer.
-That way, when we go to use a statistical test, we already know why we're doing it (we're trying to replace a time-consuming approximate simulation with a fast analytic calculation); we can check the assumptions we were willing to make in our controls against the assumptions of the statistical test; and we can doublecheck that our analytical results match simulations.
+That way, when we go to use a statistical test, we already know why we're doing it (we're trying to replace a time-consuming approximate simulation with a fast and provable analytic calculation); we can check the assumptions we were willing to make in our controls against the assumptions of the statistical test; and we can doublecheck that our analytical results match simulations.
 Even when we do use fancy statistical tests, we'll learn to use simulations to check that we're using them correctly.

 The field of biological data analysis is fluid and fast-evolving.
 No one is an expert.
 Including me.
 The breadth required is too large, and things change too fast.
 Throughout your career, you're always going to have to learn new things.
 There isn't a single body of work to teach you biological data analysis, not like we can teach you a curriculum of statistical thermodynamics or multivariable calculus.
 Whatever content I teach this semester, a lot of it will soon be obsolete.
 What I want to teach you is an approach and a mindset.
 The important biology questions will change.
 The experiments that generate the data will change.
 Today's trendy computer languages will die.
 Mathematical and statistical techniques will evolve as more computer power becomes available.

-The aim of this course is to help you learn how to learn on your own: to be fearless and skeptical, and to know enough to bootstrap your way to useful solutions.
+A principal aim of this course is to help you learn how to learn on your own: to be fearless and skeptical, and to know enough to bootstrap your way to useful solutions.
 I am not "trained" as a mathematician, or a computer scientist, or a statistician, or a software engineer.
 If you were to quiz me, you would find shocking, embarrassing holes in my knowledge base.
 My theory is that everyone working in biological data analysis has the same problem -- whether they will admit it to you or not.

 If you're like me, you may find yourself looking around the class going, wow, everyone knows so much more than me, how am I ever going to learn all this stuff?
 I want you to learn not to be intimidated.
 It is natural and common in this field to not know something.
 Ask questions.
 Work hard.
 Figure stuff out.
 Share your knowledge.
 Know when you know something, and know when you don't.

-also use a mix of Python, awk, Perl, and
+use a mix of Python, awk, Perl, and

 the UNIX command line in my data analyses.